kyl8/crunchyscript/README.md

 used to work on old crunchyroll api and version, but with the new update, became deprecated.

 i plan to create a new version in the future.

+use cloudscraper, m3u8 and beautifulsoup. for the cli, it uses click and pynput.